anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: True friendship is like sound health; the value of it is seldom known until it is lost.
+Quote: The greatest remedy for anger is delay.

-By: Charles Caleb Colton
+By: Seneca the Younger